-There are two options available to farmers for recording the weights of their animals for the BEEP scheme.
+There are three options available to farmers for recording the weights of their animals for the BEEP scheme.

 - A Rental model weighing scales, whereby participants rent scales from an approved field service agent to undertake the BEEP weight recording process.
 Details of these rental scales will be released over the coming weeks on www.icbf.com

 - Owned, borrowed or using a third party service providers’ scales.
 This is where a farmer can use their own scales or one belonging to a third party.

 Participants using owned, borrowed or using a third party service providers weighing scales will have to pre-register these scales with ICBF as per the T & C’s.

 - FRS Weighing Technician Service - is a nationwide service available to any farmer wishing to comply with the BEEP scheme.
 An FRS Weighing Technician will come to your farm with a registered scales and complete weighing.
 All you need to do is submit the weighing results onto the BEEP database within 7 days of the animal being weighed.

 Weights can be submitted between the 8th March to 1st November 2019.
 You can enter weights using Herdwatch, ICBF web-page or an official paper will also be available from ICBF.

 To help Suckler farmers record weights more easily, we have made the weight recording module FREE to all Suckler farmers for the duration of the BEEP scheme.

 Fast Weight Recording and Average Daily Gains at your fingertips